DefangLabs/samples/samples/python-rest-api/README.md

 ---

-Title: Python Fetch and Return JSON
+Title: Python & REST API

 Short Description: A Flask application that fetches average interest rates from the Fiscal Data Treasury API